Sony Michel Player Prop Bets for the NFL Playoffs | Los Angeles vs. Arizona 1/17/2022

 Matchup vs. Arizona

-- Against the Cardinals, Michel's 30 rushing yards per game over his three career matchups are 26.5 fewer than his over/under in Monday's game.
+- Michel's 30 rushing yards per game in his three career matchups against the Cardinals are 25.5 fewer yards than his over/under in Monday's game.

-- Michel, in three matchups against the Cardinals, has not run for a TD.
+- Michel, in three matchups versus the Cardinals, has not run for a TD.

-- In terms of defending against the run, the Cardinals are 13th in the NFL, allowing 109.4 yards per game.
+- Michel will go up against a Cardinals squad that allows 109.4 rushing yards per game and is the NFL's 13th-ranked rush defense.

-- Michel and the Rams will face off against the NFL's best defense in terms of rushing touchdowns conceded (eight).
+- This season the Cardinals are ranked first in the league in rushing touchdowns conceded (eight).

 Recent Performances